united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/_index.md

 #### Protocol Converter

-You have probably already created a Protocol Converter and are familiar with its purpose.
-You use them to get data from different sources into your instances.
+You have probably already created a Protocol Converter and are familiar with its purpose: get data from different sources into your instances.
 You format the data into the correct payload structure and send it to the correct topics.
+When you add a Protocol Converter, the Management Console uses the configuration of the underlying Connection and instance to automatically generate most of the configuration for the Protocol Converter.

 #### Data Bridges

-Data Bridges are placed between the two message brokers in the Unified Namespace, Kafka and MQTT, and allow messages to be passed between them.
-The default Data Bridges are the two between MQTT and Kafka for the `_historian' schema.
+Data Bridges are placed between two components of the Unified Namespace, such as Kafka and MQTT, and allow messages to be passed between them.
+The default Data Bridges are the two between MQTT and Kafka for the `_historian` schema, and the bridge between Kafka and the database.
 Each Data Bridge is unidirectional and specific to one schema.

 #### Custom Data Flow Components

 To meet everyone's needs and enable stream processing, you can add Custom Data Flow Components (creative naming is our passion).
 Unlike Protocol Converters or Data Bridges, you have full control over their configuration, which makes them incredibly versatile, but also complicated to set up.
-As a result, they must be manually enabled by switching to Advanced Mode in the Management Console Settings.
+Therefore, they must be manually enabled by switching to Advanced Mode in the Management Console Settings.

 ### Other Data Contracts

 Data Contracts can build on existing contracts.
-For example, if you want to calculate KPIs, you can send the raw data to `_historian`, process it with a Custom Data Flow Component, and publish it to a new schema.
+For example, if you use a Custom Data Contract to automatically calculate KPIs, you can send the raw data to `_historian`, process it with a Custom Data Flow Component, and publish it to a new schema.
 The new Data Contract uses the Historian to collect data from the machines and store it in the database.